 - 1 tablespoon light corn syrup

 - Start by making the decorations.
-Melt chocolate melting wafers in microwave in 30-second intervals at 50% power.
+Melt chocolate melting wafers in a microwave in 30-second intervals at 50% power.
 Stir between each interval until melted.
-Transfer to piping bag, and snip tip.
+Transfer to a piping bag, and snip tip.
 Pipe designs onto waxed paper.
 Refrigerate until ready to serve.
 (Tip: use a template under wax paper for fancy designs.)

 - Next, make pralines.
 In a dry skillet, toast pecans until fragrant.
 Remove from heat.

-- To make the cake, place oven rack on bottom 1/3 of oven.
+- To make cake, place oven rack on bottom 1/3 of oven.
 Preheat to 350°F. Butter an 18x13-inch rimmed cookie sheet or jelly roll pan.
 Line with parchment, smoothing and using butter to adhere.
 Butter top of parchment.
 Stir together a few spoonfuls of flour and cocoa powder.
 Dust sheet pan, getting sides as well, and tap out excess.

 - Melt chopped chocolate over low heat.
 Set aside to cool.

 - Whisk egg yolks for 2-3 minutes using a whisk attachment.
 Add 1/2 of sugar and beat until thick and light yellow.
 In a small bowl, stir together vanilla and espresso powder.
 With mixer on low, add in vanilla mixture and then the chocolate.
 Scrape bottom and sides of bowl.

 - Fold in 6 tablespoons of sifted cocoa and salt until combined.
 Set aside.

 - In another bowl, whisk egg whites until frothy.
 With mixer on low, gradually add remaining 1/2 cup sugar.
 Scrape bottom and sides of bowl.
 Whip at medium-high speed until soft peaks form.